thedude0606/options_copy_TB/DECISIONS.md

   - Included weekend skipping and trend factors for more realistic data

   This decision was made to ensure the historical data visualization would always work, even when the API fails to return data.
 This approach provides a seamless user experience while still clearly indicating (through console logs) when sample data is being used instead of real API data.

+- **Real-Time Data Architecture**: Implemented a three-tier architecture for real-time data:
+  - StreamingDataManager: Handles WebSocket connection and subscription management
+  - StreamDataHandler: Processes and formats incoming streaming data
+  - Real-Time Tab UI: Displays streaming data and provides user controls

+  This decision was made to maintain a clean separation of concerns while enabling efficient real-time data handling.
+The architecture allows for independent testing and maintenance of each component.

+- **Symbol Management Approach**: Implemented a flexible symbol management system:
+  - Allows users to add/remove symbols for streaming
+  - Stores active symbols in a client-side store component
+  - Dynamically updates subscriptions when symbols change

+  This decision provides users with flexibility to monitor multiple symbols simultaneously while efficiently managing WebSocket subscriptions.

+- **Data Visualization Strategy**: Created multiple visualization options for real-time data:
+  - Price chart for visual trend analysis
+  - Data table for detailed numeric information
+  - Time & sales view for transaction history

+  This multi-view approach gives users different ways to analyze the same data based on their specific needs and preferences.

+- **Connection Management Controls**: Implemented explicit start/stop controls:
+  - Start Stream button to initiate WebSocket connection
+  - Stop Stream button to close connection and clean up resources
+  - Connection status indicator for visual feedback

+  This approach gives users explicit control over when streaming occurs, helping to manage resources and avoid unnecessary data consumption.

+- **Interval-Based UI Updates**: Used Dash interval component for UI updates:
+  - Set to 1-second intervals for responsive but efficient updates
+  - Can be disabled when streaming is inactive

+  This decision balances UI responsiveness with performance considerations, ensuring smooth updates without overwhelming the browser.